JohnHakansson/SimpleTunes/README.md

 # SimpleTunes

-On Windows the application can be launched via the attached simpleTunes.exe file On MacOs the application can be launched via the attached simpleTunes.app file Note that the macOS version does not make use of custom cursors.
+On Windows the application can be launched via the attached SimpleTunes.exe file On MacOs the application can be launched via the attached SimpleTunes.app file Note that the macOS version does not make use of custom cursors.

 These require Java to be installed on the operating system.